mlflow/mlflow/docs/source/gateway/index.rst

 When creating a route, the provider field is used to specify the name of the provider for that model.
-This is a string value that needs to correspond to a provider the MLflow AI Gateway supports.
+This is a string value that needs to correspond to a provider the Databricks AI Gateway supports.

 Here's an example demonstrating how a provider is specified when creating a route with the :py:func:`mlflow.gateway.create_route` API: